by Maureen S. O'Brien

 Holmes rolled over onto his back and petulantly contemplated his

 ceiling.
 Lazarus had it easy, he decided.
-All he had to
+All he

 do was continue his life where he had left off while dealing with the